 (a) Federal law requires MBC to disclose personally identifiable information to a governmental entity or other third party pursuant to a court order.
 If the court order is sought by a governmental entity, the Cable Act requires that you be afforded the opportunity to contest in court any claims made in support of the court order sought.
 At such a proceeding, the Cable Act requires the governmental entity to offer clear and convincing evidence that the subject of the information is reasonably suspected of engaging in criminal activity and that the information sought would be material evidence in the case.
 In addition, pursuant to an administrative subpoena, state welfare agencies may obtain the names and addresses of individuals as they appear in the subscriber records of cable operators with respect to those who owe, or are owed, welfare support.
 Such information may be obtained without a court order and does not require that a subscriber be given notice of and the opportunity to contest the disclosure.

 (d) If you subscribe to an ISP Service, a private party may use a subpoena under the Copyright Act to obtain information about you to maintain a copyright infringement suit against the poster of online material, without any notice to you.
-Additionally, MBC Affiliated Providers may release information about you to comply with valid legal process such as a subpoena or court order, or as required by law.
+Additionally, MBC Affiliated Providers may release information about you to comply with valid legal processes such as a subpoena or court order or as required by law.

 4. Time Period That MBC Retains Personally Identifiable Information